 Walk your taste buds through the city on the Bath Taste Trail and sample flavours sweet and savoury, chocolate to cheese.
 Bath has specialist food shops and superb delis, so seek out some treats to take home.
 There is nothing mundane about shopping in Bath; it’s a day spent exploring independents and finding treasures, set against an exquisite, historic backdrop.
 And if you feel like a break, treat yourself to a home-made cake or cream tea.
 Take tea in the grand and glorious Pump Room or a treat at Sally Lunn’s, both steeped in history, or chill in Sam’s Kitchen or Café Lucca, chic and contemporary independents.
 This is a city that has made hospitality its business for more than 200 years.

 Hotels and B&Bs will be cooking up the Great Bath Breakfast for the guests before they venture out to explore the World Heritage city.
 This is a ‘full English’ packed with the freshest ingredients; tasty and satisfying and locally sourced.

 Autumn is a time for comfort food that brings a smile to your face and makes you feel good.
 So make time to wine and dine with friends and family, and explore new flavours with the menu of opportunities presented by the Great Bath Feast.

-If you require accommodation during the Great Bath Feast, use the 'Book Accommodation Nearby' box to the right, or use the Accommodation tab at the top of the page.
+If you require somewhere to stay during this event, visit the Accommodation section of our website.
 This will provide you with an online booking service for accommodation in Bath and the surrounding area.
-Alternatively, contact our personal accommodation booking service: + 44 (0)844 847 5256.
+Alternatively, contact our personal accommodation booking service: + 44 (0) 844 847 5256.